 What we may not notice as quickly is what dry air is doing to our homes.

-Our nice wood furniture becomes dry and might even crack, ditto for our hardwood floors and moldings.
+- Your nice wood furniture becomes dry and might even crack, ditto for your hardwood floors and moldings

-Paint chips easily, and dust settles onto (and inside of) our expensive electronics.
+- Dust settles onto (and inside of) our expensive electronics

 It soon becomes apparent that we’ve got to do something to increase the relative humidity for the sake of our own health, the health of our families, and to protect our homes from damage.